Wet vs. Dry with EMS Training: Choosing the Right Approach

 - Adjustment Period: The trainer may need to reduce the stimulation once the client is warm.
 The Dry training can sometimes be a little more hands-on and require more interaction from the Trainer.

-When deciding between wet and dry systems for EMS training, consider your priorities, preferences, and training goals:
+When deciding between wet and dry suits for EMS training, consider your priorities, preferences, and training goals:

 - If cost is a significant factor: Dry EMS Suits can be more expensive than Wet EMS Suits.
 If you are concerned that this cost may be a barrier to entry for some clients, then you may be best to choose a wet system.

-Ultimately, both wet and dry EMS Suits have their merits, and the choice depends on individual preferences.
-Consult with your EMS Specialist to determine the best approach for your target market and business model.
+Ultimately, both wet and dry EMS suits have their merits, and the choice depends on individual preferences.
+If you’re still not sure on the best approach for you or your business, contact us for more information and to learn about the range of XBODY systems available in Australia and New Zealand.